TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

 \paragraph{Mental faculties structure} Each faculty provides two additional prompt extensions: a list of \emph{new actions} with their definitions; and the \emph{constraints} that govern them.
 The faculty implements handlers for these new actions, so that they actually have effects.

-\paragraph{Persona fragments} Personas often share similar characteristics, so \TinyTroupe{} allows the definition of reusable \emph{persona fragments} that can be imported in multiple agents. \example{For debate simulation, in order to generate highly contrasting opinions, we leveraged fragments representing the so-called political compass (i.e., leftwing vs. rightwing; and libertarian vs. authoritarian) to create agents from various political inclinations.
-For instance, \emph{rightwing libertarian} agents can be produced simply by importing the corresponding fragments:}
+\paragraph{Persona fragments} Personas often share similar characteristics, so \TinyTroupe{} allows the definition of reusable \emph{persona fragments} that can be imported in multiple agents. \example{For debate simulation, in order to generate highly contrasting opinions, we leveraged fragments representing the so-called political compass (i.e., leftwing vs. rightwing; and libertarian vs. authoritarian) to create agents from various political inclinations:}